Dallas Cowboys vs. New York Giants NFL Week 15 Odds, Plays and Insights for December 19, 2021

 Over/under insights

-- Dallas and its opponents have combined to score more than 44.5 points in nine of 13 games this season.
+- Dallas has combined with its opponents to put up more than 44.5 points in nine of 13 games this season.

+- The combined points per game average of the two teams, 47, is 2.5 points more than Sunday's over/under.

-- Sunday's total is 2.5 points lower than the two team's combined 47 points per game average.
+- This contest's total is 1.4 points lower than the 45.9 these two squads combine to give up per game in 2021.

-- These two squads surrender a combined 45.9 points per game, 1.4 more than this contest's over/under.

-- Cowboys games this season feature an average total of 51.4 points, a number 6.9 points higher than Sunday's over/under.
+- The average total in Cowboys games this season is 51.4, 6.9 points more than Sunday's total of 44.5.

+- In 2021, games involving the Giants have averaged a total of 45.8 points, 1.3 more than the set over/under in this contest.

 Cowboys stats and trends

-- Dallas' games this year have eclipsed the over/under in 46.2% of its opportunities (six times in 13 games with a set point total).
+- Dallas has hit the over in 46.2% of its opportunities this year (six times in 13 games with a set point total).

-- Dallas is 9-1 against the spread and 8-2 overall when the team totals more than 369.7 yards.

-- The Cowboys have turned the ball over 18 times this season, one fewer than the Giants have forced (19).
+- This year, the Cowboys have 18 turnovers, one fewer than the Giants have takeaways (19).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Dallas' matchup with the Giants.